stevenrobijns/Tools/SqlBackupAndRestore/readme.md

 # How to use
 - Modify Configuration.ps1 according your requirements
 - Copy a link in the ExampleUsage folder to any location.
-Right click => properties => target => modify PitStop to your db name
+Right click => properties => 'target:' => modify PitStop to your db name & modify paths in 'target:' and 'start in:' to where you've put this repo